statsfm/web/README.md

 ## Contributing

 To contribute to this project you can fork the repository and make a pull request.
-Please reach out to us on discord if you have any questions. [here is the link](https://stats.fm/discord) (checkout the #development channel).
+Please reach out to us on our Discord if you have any questions.
+[This is the link](https://stats.fm/discord) (check out the #development channel).
 <br /><br />

 ## Learn More